realm/realm-java/RealmAndroid/README.md

     RealmList<User> result = realm.where(User.class).equalTo("name", "John").findAll();

-This gives you a new list, of users with the name John
+This gives you a new RealmList, of users with the name John

 ## Iterating through Objects